johnkramorbhz/Scripts/deployment/README.md

 `management` is where I save the common diagnostic script for my Ubuntu setup.

 It only supports Ubuntu LTS releases for auto setup.
-Currently, it supports `18.04` and `20.04` is in beta support.
+Currently, it supports `18.04` and `20.04`.

 **If shell is not working, please make sure your endline character is set to `LF`**